Written: May 7, 2017 | Updated on July 2nd, 2022 | Jun P. Espina | 5 min read

 The Barometer for the Determination of Truth

 Just inserted by God into the orb called eternity, time, therefore, is not the final barometer for the determination of truth.
-Jesus Christ, for example, ordered the fig tree to whither; Peter to have a good catch of fish, and Lazarus to rise from the dead outside of the paradigm of time!
+Jesus Christ, for example, ordered the fig tree to wither; Peter to have a good catch of fish, and Lazarus to rise from the dead outside of the paradigm of time!
 Yes, because of our time consciousness, we can hardly understand the real meaning of our Lord’s PROMISED LIFE that’s timeless, ETERNAL in heaven with the angels of God.
-We cherish our 70 years life on earth and neglect or even despise our inherent immortality.
+We cherish our 70 years of life on earth and neglect or even despise our inherent immortality.
 But said Christ: “For this is the WILL of My Father, that EVERYONE who BEHOLDS (as Lord) the SON (Jesus) and BELIEVES in Him will HAVE ETERNAL LIFE, and I Myself will RAISE him up on the last day.”
 (John 6:40)

-Revelation 21:4 (NASB) also gives a clue around the life of the future people who will live beyond the essences of today’s time: “[A]nd He will wipe away every tear from their eyes; and there will no longer be any death; there will no longer be any mourning, or crying, or pain; the first things have passed away.”
+Revelation 21:4 (NASB) also gives a clue about the life of the future people who will live beyond the essences of today’s time: “[A]nd He will wipe away every tear from their eyes; and there will no longer be any death; there will no longer be any mourning, or crying, or pain; the first things have passed away.”
 Eternal things are real.
 Our perpetual fear of death and the unknown and the endless pricks of our conscience are actual testimonials of the authenticity of the eternal things that are beyond the province of our materialist’s concerns.

 There is life beyond the sunset even if you and the most prominent people of the world won’t believe it.
 That is the meaning of the apostle Paul’s exhortation: “For I consider that the sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us.
 More than that, I count all things to be loss in view of the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them but rubbish so that I may gain Christ.”
 (Rom.
 8:18; Phil.
 3:8)

-The understanding of things based on the time-and-space archetype only can never be a durable philosophy when the pang of cancer or deteriorating old age comes to remind us of our need of real assurance to enter heaven and be with our loving God forever.
+The understanding of things based on the time-and-space archetype only can never be a durable philosophy when the pang of cancer or deteriorating old age comes to remind us of our need for real assurance to enter heaven and be with our loving God forever.

 To the less spiritual, continue to be enslaved by time consciousness and the crass materialism of the day and consider timelessness as simply the prominent symbol of ignorance or academic mediocrity.
 Yes, think about the soul as just the brain; or God, as just the natural product of malnutrition or sleeplessness or the analgesic of the poor.
 Beyond this life, however, you will hear this thunderous voice from the Judge of man, Jesus Christ:

-Hence, the apostle Paul said that all he had were a mere dung compared to his hope of eternal life by faith in Jesus Christ.
+The apostle Paul said that all he had were a mere dung compared to his hope of eternal life by faith in Jesus Christ.
 (See: Phil.
 3:8)

 - Christian Principles Reviewed